BurhanH/burhanh.github.io/_posts/2019-06-23-python-comprehensions-thoughts.markdown

 Disclaimer!
 If you love complexity or adept of python comprehensions, stop reading, just skip next piece of information.

-Lets write a simple function which creates an output list with only even numbers:
+Let's write a simple function which creates an output list with only even numbers:

 ![no-comprehension](/assets/python-no-comprehension.png "No comprehension") <br>